 Will it maximize your site’s ROI?

-One of the main objectives of an eCommerce site is to make profit.
+One of the main objectives of an eCommerce site is to make a profit.
 When researching CMS platforms, you want to think of how they will optimize your site’s ROI.
 How will their tools fulfill your needs?
 Read their customer testimonials, and look at their reviews–on their site and off their site.
 Here are a few more questions to ask:

 - Are there easy checkout options?